ansys/pymapdl/doc/source/user_guide/mapdl_examples.rst

     >>> pymapdl.convert_script(inputfile, pyscript)

-Torsional Load on a Bar using SURF154 Elements
+Torsional load on a bar using SURF154 elements
 ----------------------------------------------
-This ANSYS APDL script builds a bar and applies torque to it using SURF154 elements.
+This Ansys APDL script builds a bar and applies torque to it using SURF154 elements.
 This is a static analysis example.

-Script Initialization
+Script initialization
 ~~~~~~~~~~~~~~~~~~~~~
-Beginning of MAPDL script:
+Here is the beginning of the MAPDL script:

 .. code::